LivePersonInc/knowledge-center-archive/pages/documents/Contact Center Management/Messaging Operations/automatic-messages-configuration-guide.md

 ## Logic of “Consumer non-responsive” message

-* When the consumer did not send a message for over x seconds/minutes/hours since last assigned agent OR agent OR agent manager last wrote a message, the auto message is triggered
+* When the consumer does not send a message for over x seconds/minutes/hours since last assigned agent OR agent manager last wrote a message, the auto message is triggered
 * When the consumer answers the agent, the timer is stopped.
 The timer will be reset when the agent sends another message.
 * This auto message will trigger only if the conversation is currently assigned to an agent
 * When a conversation is transferred, the timer is reset and re-counting begins upon first message from the agent after the assignment